Sabbatical Leave

 All sabbatical leave arrangements approved by the University carry the restriction that the faculty member is not permitted to engage in any form of regular academic or other employment to supplement the sabbatical salary.
 However, a member of the faculty is entitled to supplement the salary provided by the University during the period of leave with funding provided by an external sponsor for research and related activities, in an amount approved by the sponsor, so long as the total compensation is no more than the full base salary and the leave otherwise comports with the terms and conditions of the award.
 The faculty member must take the initiative to report plans for sabbatical leave to the sponsor and identify the salary supplementation explicitly in the proposal whenever possible, and must make known to the department chairpersons and dean at the time of request for sabbatical leave that such funding is being, or will be, sought from the sponsor.

 It is a faculty member’s responsibility to contact the Benefits Office to arrange for continuation of benefits.
-More information is available in the benefits booklets or at the Benefits Office.
+More information is available at the Benefits Office.